 The Finance Act (No. 2) 2013 introduced a bank levy on certain financial institutions, including the Group.
 An income statement charge is recognised annually on the date on which all of the criteria set out in the legislation are met.
-The annual levy paid by the Group in October 2021 was €25 million (October 2020: €35 million).
-The Finance Bill 2021, due to be enacted in December 2021, extends the levy for a further year based on the current methodology and the Group will pay a levy of €25m in 2022.
-The future of the levy is to be reviewed by the Irish Government in 2022.
+The annual levy paid by the Group in April 2022 (for the 2022 period) was €25 million (October 2021, for 2021 period: €25 million).
+Budget 2023 extends the levy for a further year to end 2023 and the Group expects to pay a levy of €25 million by October 2023.
+The findings of the ongoing Retail Banking Review (due to report in November 2022) are awaited as they are expected to inform the Irish Government's considerations of this levy's future.

 In the UK, a bank levy was introduced with effect from 1 January 2011 for all UK banks, building societies and foreign banks operating in the UK through a subsidiary, including Bank of Ireland's subsidiaries.
 The levy is charged at different rates on the short-term chargeable liabilities and long-term chargeable equity and liabilities as reported in the relevant balance sheet at the end of the chargeable period.
-In 2017, further changes to the UK bank levy were announced, to take effect from 1 January 2021.
-Broadly this will result in the overseas activities of UK headquartered banks no longer being subject to the UK bank levy.
+In 2017, further changes to the UK bank levy were announced effective from 1 January 2021.
+Broadly this has had the effect of overseas activities of UK headquartered banks no longer being subject to the UK bank levy from this date.
 The levy is payable with corporation tax in quarterly instalment payments.
 Any increase or amendment to the method of calculation of the bank levies (as referred to above), if implemented, may adversely impact the business, results of operations, financial condition and/or prospects of the Group.